-There are several scenarios in the Working with Children Act 2005 where those doing child-related work are exempt and don’t need a Check.
-(To see what’s defined as child-related work, see our who needs a Check page.
+There are several scenarios in the Working with Children Act 2005 where those doing child-related workare exempt and don’t need a Check.
+To see what’s defined as child-related work, see the when you need a Check page.

 Please note these exemptions don’t apply if you’ve previously failed the Check and been given a Negative Notice.

 If you’re a teacher currently registered with the Victorian Institute of Teaching (VIT), you don’t need a Check.
 However, if your VIT registration is suspended or cancelled, the exemption no longer applies.
 For more information, see our Victorian teacher information page.

 Example: Claire is a secondary school teacher currently registered with VIT.
 She volunteers to coach children at a local chess club and does not need a Check to do this work.

 If you’re a child